 These laws are the first to address a gap in family leave law.
 The federal Family and Medical Leave Act and similar state laws give covered employees the right to take leave for caretaking or parenting.
 However, that leave is unpaid.
 (To learn more about unpaid family leave, see Taking Family and Medical Leave.)
 And although some employers provide paid time off for parenting and caregiving, most do not.

-To fill this gap, the pioneering state of California passed a paid family leave law -- and now, New Jersey, Washington, and Washington, D.C. have followed suit.
+To fill this gap, the pioneering state of California passed a paid family leave law -- and now, New Jersey, Washington, Rhode Island, and Washington, D.C. have followed suit.
 Here are the details on these laws.

 California Paid Family Leave